 Allergy friendly baked goods at Imagine it Bakery started in 2012 by three friends who all contend with food allergies and dietary restrictions.
 We wanted allergy friendly baked goods that were safe to eat, not just for ourselves but for anyone dealing with food allergies.
 This inspired us to create allergy friendly baked goods that almost anyone could eat worry free from cross contamination of gluten and common allergens.
 All our allergy friendly products are made from scratch with our own original recipes in our own dedicated kitchen.
 It was also important to us that our ingredients help sustain a healthy body.
 Instead of relying on rice and starch, our recipes are based on alternative grains and legumes with a focus on higher protein and fiber with less sugar.
 Our commercial kitchen is a dedicated gluten free, dairy free, egg free, soy free and nut free kitchen*.
-If you would like to place an order please click on the how to order tab for bakery or cakes.
+If you would like to place an order please click on the how to order tab.

 Thanks for taking time to visit our website!

 *With the exception of coconut.

 Jolynn Spinelli and Tracy Horton are the power behind Imagine It Allergy Friendly Bakery in Santa Clara County.
 They sell to the public on weekends at farmers’ markets in Santa Clara, Willow Glen and Campbell, and via wholesale, including Great Bear Coffee in Los Gatos and allergy-friendly locations at Stanford University.